munificent/craftinginterpreters/book/closures.md

 That might look overwhelming, but fear not.
 We'll work our way through it.
-The important part is that upvalues serve as the level of indirection we need to continue to find a captured local variable even after it moves off the stack.
+The important part is that upvalues serve as the layer of indirection we need to continue to find a captured local variable even after it moves off the stack.
 But before we get to all that, let's focus on compiling captured variables.